 2. Don’t buy into the hype

 Another appealing sales trend with gadgets is pre-order.
 You will see tech producers and developers selling their products prior to its official release.
-On paper, this seems attractive since it often means you get it a discounted price before anyone else.
+On paper, this seems attractive since it often means you get it at a discounted price before anyone else.

-You may be buying a product that has is less than satisfactory.
+You may be buying a product that is less than satisfactory.
 At the least, you’ll be disappointed but at most your purchase may even be part of a recall.
 No pun intended.